Ryan Watson (footballer): Milton Keynes Dons

 On 20 June 2018, Watson joined newly-relegated League Two club Milton Keynes Dons on a one-year deal effective from 1 July 2018.
 He scored his first goal for the club on 14 August 2018, in a 3–0 EFL Cup first round home win over Charlton Athletic.
 Following limited first team opportunities, Watson was one of ten players released by the club at the end of the 2018–19 season.

 Northampton Town

 On 3 June 2019, Watson joined Northampton Town on a free transfer effective from 1 July 2019, having previously played for the club across two loan spells.
 He finished 2020/21 as player of the season and top goal scorer but chose not to sign a new contract at Northampton.

 Tranmere Rovers

 On 19 June 2021, Watson joined Tranmere Rovers on a two-year deal.

 Salford City

 On 14 January 2022, Watson signed an 18-month contract with League Two side Salford City after joining for an undisclosed fee.

+On 12 May 2025, the club announced he would be released in June when his contract expires.